 ?- zip(A,B,[1–4, 2–5, 3–6]).
 A = [1, 2, 3], B = [4, 5, 6].

 Mavis is really useful for finding bugs in production code during testing.
 I’ve recovered a large number of confusions, especially in the case of errors in my own thinking regards the determinism of various predicates.
 This can in turn have huge impacts on performance, since uncontrolled and unintended non-determinism can have surprisingly large impacts on speed.

 There are however a number of things I’m unhappy with and I would like to see improved.
 I’ll list them out here as a sort of wish-list for mavis in the future.

 - There should be a good deal more that is done statically.
 Many of the mode and type declarations give plenty of information to yield compile time errors.

-- With a bit more declarative work we could even reordered queries automatically to produce much more desirable outcomes for specific modes — and in some cases we could even improve the termination behaviour!
+- With a bit more declarative work we could even reordered queries automatically to produce much more desirable outcomes for specific modes — and in some cases, we could even improve the termination behavior!

 - The types should at least give us the flexibility of Hindley-Milner type declarations with free type variables which can be used repeatedly.
 This would give us a much more pleasing and specific type for ‘zip’.

 - Someday in the not too distant future it would be nice to see dependent types making their way in.
 For the dynamic case, as we currently have with mavis, this shouldn’t even be too terribly hard to implement in a hacky sort of way!